Sustainability

 Efforts at Overseas Subsidiaries

-- Hisamitsu Indonesia is continuing to reduce waste by decreasing the size of the inner bag, case, and cardboard of ByeBye-FEVER made by Hisamitsu Indonesia, which was launched in February 2022, and by eliminating the package insert for Salonpas GEL, Salonpas Cream, and Salonpas Cream HOT, which began to be shipped in October 2022.
+- Hisamitsu Indonesia is continuing to reduce waste by decreasing the size of the inner bag, case, and cardboard of ByeBye-FEVER made by Hisamitsu Indonesia, which was launched in February 2022, and by eliminating the package insert for Salonpas GEL, Salonpas Cream, and Salonpas Cream HOT, which began to be shipped in October 2022.In addition, we are committed to reducing CO₂ emissions by switching our boiler fuel from diesel to gas in 2024.

-- Hisamitsu Brazil is working to reduce its environmental impact in collaboration with companies from Japan that are members of the Japanese-Brazilian Chamber of Commerce and Industry of Amazonas in Manaus.
-Hisamitsu Brazil is also working to switch from diesel fuel to gas and to use more renewable energy.
+- Hisamitsu Brazil is working to reduce its environmental impact in collaboration with companies from Japan that are members of the Japanese-Brazilian Chamber of Commerce and Industry of Amazonas in Manaus.Within the company, we have converted boiler fuel from diesel fuel to gas and are currently working to adopt renewable energy sources.
+Additionally, we use eco-friendly materials such as recycled paper and plastics for promotional goods while also distributing eco-bags and water bottles made from recycled materials to employees, fostering a greater sense of environmental awareness among our workforce.

 PAGETOP